Kotsu machizukuri - Chiho Toshi karano Chosen (Transportation Planning for Livable Cities: based on new movements in local cities)

 I would like young people, who are interested in realizing a city that is creative and easy to live in, to read this book.
 I hope efforts toward implementing TPLC will spread to more cities.

-(Written by Noboru Harata, Professor of School of Engineering / 2018)
+(Written by HARATA Noboru, Professor, School of Engineering / 2018)